[Last updated 9th November, 2018]

 Defining a safe threshold level for those with a histamine intolerance is incredibly difficult (8).

 Firstly, sensitivity to bioactive amines varies greatly between individuals.
 Unlike food allergies, which are triggered at first exposure, it’s the cumulative amount of histamine that causes symptoms.
 What may trigger headaches in one person may have no effect on the other.

-Secondly, certain pharmaceutical drugs inhibit the enzyme DAO from breaking down histamine in the body.
+Secondly, as mentioned above, certain pharmaceutical drugs inhibit the enzyme DAO from breaking down histamine in the body.
 This can lead to increased histamine levels over time, especially if they are long-term medications (9).

 Some of the more common drugs include alprenolol (for blood pressure) and many forms of antibiotics.

-A low histamine diet is a structured programme that is best done under the supervision of a dietitian specialising in food intolerance.
+A low-histamine diet is a structured program that’s best done under the supervision of a dietitian specializing in food intolerance.

 Once food allergy has been ruled out, the elimination phase involves strictly limiting the amount of histamine you consume for 2-4 weeks.
 Diet and symptoms must be recorded in your own food diary, which is proven useful in tracking significant improvements and relapses.